Skip to content

 One of the most common tasks when working with tables is to format the columns so that displayed numbers are more readable.
 To do this, you can use the native functionality of value formatters or the Vizro pre-defined custom cell data types as shown below.

-The available custom cell types for Vizro are dollar, euro, percentage and numeric.
+The available custom cell types for Vizro are dollar, euro, percent and numeric.

 To use these, define your desired <COLUMN> alongside the chosen cellDataType in the columnDefs argument of your dash_ag_grid function: